The cheapest cars to own for the next five years

 Kelley Blue Book rates the cars and trucks that are least expensive in the long run.

-The price tag of a new or used vehicle is often the biggest factor people consider when buying a vehicle, but the money that car, truck, minivan or SUV burns when you drive it off the lot – and every day afterward – can be just as important.
+The price tag of a new or used vehicle is often the biggest factor people consider when buying a vehicle, but the money that car, truck, minivan or SUV burns when you drive it off the lot — and every day afterward — can be equally important.

 Some vehicles hold their value better than others.
 Some are more fuel-efficient, saving you money every time you fill up.
 Some are more expensive to insure.
 And others will cost you more to fix.

 For its annual Five Year Cost to Own Awards, Kelley Blue Book (KBB) crunched the numbers and came up with the least expensive vehicles to own over the coming five years, based on depreciation, expected fuel costs, finance and insurance fees, maintenance and repair costs, and state fees.

 If you’re only looking for a single logo while shopping for the cheapest cars, Hyundai is the go-to regular brand, or if you’ve got more money to spend, Acura is the top-awarded luxury brand.

 Hyundai garnered the prestigious top spot with the most affordable mid-size car, the Hyundai Sonata, and runners-up in the compact and subcompact categories with the Elantra and Accent.
 KBB credited the brand’s warranty program as a significant factor in lowering repair costs.